Ouranosinc/raven/docs/source/dev_guide.rst

     $ make WPS_URL=https://pavics.ouranos.ca/twitcher/ows/proxy/raven/wps docs/source/notebooks/Assess_probabilistic_flood_risk.ipynb.run

-We can also override all three of the server variables (WPS_URL, FINCH_WPS_URL, FLYINGPIGEON_WPS_URL) and be able to choose and pick any servers anywhere we want.
+We can also override all three of the server variables (WPS_URL, FINCH_WPS_URL, FLYINGPIGEON_WPS_URL) to pick and choose any servers/services from anywhere we want.

 Starting local Jupyter server to edit/develop notebooks